chinedu16/savannah-tech/README.md

 Run `npm run dev` to startup the project on your local device

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Expectation

+- Signin using email and password

+- Signup using email, password, name

+- Ability to CRUD todos